What to do in time of pandemic: should parents delay introduction to allergens?

 We got you covered with this simple guide with ideas of food and ways to introduce each of them.

-Even after an allergenic food is successfully introduced without a reaction, parents need to maintain its oral tolerance by frequently offering it.
+Even after an allergenic food is successfully introduced without a reaction, you need to maintain your baby’s oral tolerance by frequently offering it frequently.

 Once your baby has been introduced to eggs and you know s/he is not allergic, it is important to keep offering eggs regularly.

 This can be done either in recipes, or as is.
 Consider offering eggs on 2-3 occasions per week, as you progress with other foods.